RusabKhan/OpenETL/README.md

 ## Getting Started

-To get started with OpenETL, follow these simple steps:
+To get started with OpenETL, follow these steps:

 ## Environment Variables